cloned-doy/dictdoy/README.md

 ### chinese dictionary runs in rust.
-the goal is to provide Chinese-Indonesian dictionary for Indonesian learner. have been alive on [dictdoy dictionary](https://dxdy88.github.io/dictdoy).
+the goal is to provide Chinese-Indonesian dictionary for Indonesian learner. the dictionary demo have been alive on [dictdoy dictionary](https://heydoy.my.id/dictdoy).

 ##### inspiration:
 dictionary source [MDBG CC-CEDIT](https://www.mdbg.net/chinese/dictionary?page=cc-cedict).